Codearte/gradle-nexus-staging-plugin/README.md

 ## Server credentials

-Production Nexus instances usually requires user to authenticate before perform staging operations.
+Production Nexus instances usually require user to authenticate before perform staging operations.
 In nexus-staging plugin there are a few ways to provide credentials:
  - manually set username and password in a `nexusStaging` configuration closure (probably reading them from Gradle or system properties)
  - provide authentication section in MavenDeloyer (from Gradle `maven` plugin) - it will be reused by nexus-staging plugin